-- 3.1 Introduction: The interpretation of results in casework is a matter of professional judgment and expertise.
+3.1 Introduction: The interpretation of results in casework is a matter of professional judgment and expertise.
 These criteria are based on our validation studies, literature, and over 15 years of forensic DNA casework experience by this laboratory.
+However, it is not possible to address every situation with a preset rule.
+It is the responsibility of the analyst to use these guidelines in conjunction with their training and experience to provide a solid scientific interpretation of the results.

+3.2 Preliminary Evaluation of Data

+3.2.1 General

-However, it is not possible to address every situation with a pre-set rule.
-It is the responsibility of the analyst to use these guidelines in conjunction with their training and experience to provide a solid scientific interpretation of the results. - 3.2 Preliminary Evaluation of Data - 3.2.1 General - 3.2.1.1 The Peak/Height cut off in the GeneMapperJ ID software will be set at 75 RFU for Casework and 100 RFU for Convicted Offender Testing. - 3.2.1.2 Activity shall not be considered alleles for forensic or Convicted Offender samples.
-However, any information obtained from activity may be used for qualitative data interpretation (e.g. evidence for a mixture within a given sample). - 3.2.1.3 A general rule is that the Peak/Height to Noise (background) ratio should be 3:1.
+- 3.2.1.1 The Peak/Height cut off in the GeneMapperTM ID software will be set at 75 RFU for Casework and 100 RFU for Convicted Offender Testing. - "Activity" shall not be designated as alleles for Convicted Offender samples or for determining matches for forensic cases.
+However, any information obtained from activity may be used for qualitative data interpretation (including, but not limited to, evidence for a mixture within a given sample or exclusions).
+"Activity" below threshold will be used for exclusion purposes only.
+The analyst must take great care and take into consideration possible artifacts, high noise, and the general quality of data when making the decision of use data below threshold for this purpose.
+Section 3.2.1.3 below must also be considered. - 3.2.1.3 A general rule is that the Peak/Height to Noise (background) ratio should be 3:1.
 In other words, the Peak/Height should be at least 3 times greater than the average background for a peak to be called. - 3.2.2 Positive Amplification Control: The Positive Amplification Control must have peaks that are in the proper location relative to the allelic markers.
-If these characteristic peaks are not in their correct position or are not present (too weak to interpret), that particular locus must be considered inconclusive for all samples and must be successfully re-injected, re-run, or re-amplified and analyzed before that locus may be used for analysis. - 3.2.3 Negative Controls: - 3.2.3.1 If any peaks are detected in the amplification negative control or the reagent control samples, then contamination may have occurred and the samples shall not be interpreted at the locus or loci in question.
+If these characteristic peaks are not in their correct position or are not present (too weak to interpret), that particular locus must be considered inconclusive for all samples and must be successfully re-injected, re-run, or re-amplified and analyzed before that locus may be used for analysis.